 If, on the other hand, you want Life Care and TPD Cover together we'll issue you with one Total Care Plan policy.

-Note: if you add TPD or Trauma cover to Life Care under the one Total Care Plan policy, that cover can't be greater than your Life Care amount.
+Note: if you add TPD or Trauma Cover to Life Care under the one Total Care Plan policy, the TPD and/or Trauma Cover amounts can't be greater than your Life Care amount.